Societal breakdown in the Gaza Strip during the Gaza war: Counter-Terrorism Service

-Popular Forces (Ashraf al-Mansi group)
+Popular Army – Northern Forces

-A northern Gaza militia, which has been referred to by the names "The People’s Army – Forces of Northern Gaza" or "People’s Army Northern Forces" is reportedly operating in Beit Lahia and Jabalia as part of the Popular Forces.
+The Popular Army – Northern Forces or People's Army – Northern Forces is active in the northern Gaza Strip and operates as part of the Popular Forces.
 The militia is led by the Gaza City resident Ashraf al-Mansi.
 Following the 10 October ceasefire, Hamas forces redeployed in Jabalia and its refugee camp, where they reportedly launched a crackdown on the al-Mansi group, arresting and killing its members.
 However, on 14 October, al-Mansi released a video where he denied that a Hamas crackdown had taken place, announced that his group managed to take control of several areas in northern Gaza, and warned Hamas forces against approaching their territories.

+Free Homeland Forces

+Shawqi Abu Nasira, a former Palestinian Authority lieutenant colonel and Fatah member, leads an anti-Hamas militia based in eastern Khan Yunis.
+While the existence of the group was only revealed in late November 2025, it had reportedly already been active for several months.
+Abu Nasira has stated that his group is not collaborating with Israel, and has stated that Iran, which supports Hamas, is the enemy "of Islam and Sunnis".
+The rest of the Abu Nasira family has disavowed him.

+During the 1980s, Abu Nasira was reportedly imprisoned by Israel for militant activity, and briefly escaped from prison.
+Following his release and the implementation of the Oslo Accords, he joined the nascent Palestinian Authority security forces.
+Abu Nasira's son was reportedly killed during the Gaza war by Hamas, which led to him opposing Hamas.